-Facing backout by all sponsors, censure by the government and a soured relationship with the channel hosting them, this last show included within its guests Adrián Marcato (Germán Baudino), an industrialist with deep ties to the president who had cut ties with them and the company he had helped found to turn into a preacher for the end times.
-It'd be a last-ditch attempt for the host (Hector Ostrovsky) to try and get the man to tell the truth about the murder and the president's involvement with it.
+Facing backout by all sponsors, censure by the government and a soured relationship with the channel hosting them, the showrunners intended to go out with a bang; Included within the last's episode's guest list was Adrián Marcato (Germán Baudino), an industrialist with deep ties to the president who had cut ties with the government and the company he had helped found to turn into a preacher for the end times.
+It'd be a last-ditch attempt for the host (Hector Ostrovsky) to try and get the man to tell the truth about the murder... and the president's possible involvement with it.

-As this takes place over live TV, the show's journalists (Nadia Lozano, Casper Uncal, Agustín Recondo and Iván Esquerre) toil away at a remote location, working on a plan that gets more bizarre as midnight approaches.
+While the main show transmitted from its Channel 6 stage, a handful of the programme's journalists (Nadia Lozano, Casper Uncal, Agustín Recondo and Iván Esquerre) toiled away at a remote location, working on a plan that gets more bizarre as midnight approaches.

 History of the Occult is set in a parallel Argentina where the Falklands have been reclaimed as the Malvinas, native actress Andrea del Bocca starred in The Exorcist, and Rosemary's Baby seems to have been a national production (the film goes on to feature more than one reference to Polanski's masterpiece).
 It's filmed in black and white with a few shots that evoke noir, and on a 4:3 aspect ratio that keeps the action tight and claustrophobic.

-There's a ton of cultural references beyond some specific mentions and the all-pervading, typically Argentinian wariness towards anything relating to the government.
-Marcato seems to be clearly modeled after López Rega, an extremely murky historical figure who was linked to both (allegedly) the occult and to far-right death squads; He was known as El Brujo (the warlock), just as Marcato is here.
+There's a ton of cultural references beyond some specific mentions and the all-pervading, typically Argentinian wariness towards anything governmental.
+Marcato seems to be pretty clearly modeled after López Rega, an extremely murky historical figure who was linked to both (allegedly) the occult and to far-right death squads; He was known as El Brujo (the warlock), just as Marcato is here.

 Plot points in the movie include the government erasing people from reality, to the point where no one can remember they ever existed - which also seems like an allusion to the disappeared (desaparecidos) of semi-recent Argentinian history.

-But the script is very, very oblique, and its themes of hidden power universal enough that I don't think it's necessary to have any grounding in local history to enjoy this very, very clever and deeply strange and esoteric movie.
-Writer/director Cristian Ponce weaves a tale of intrigue and paranoia that has far-reaching metaphysical implications, leaving vast swathes of its mysteries unexplained and trusting us to pick up enough pieces to build an interpretation that may differ from the next person's.
+But the script is very, very oblique, and its themes of hidden power universal enough that I don't think it's necessary to have any grounding in local history to enjoy this very, very clever and deeply strange movie.
+Writer/director Cristian Ponce weaves a tale of intrigue and paranoia that has far-reaching metaphysical implications, leaving vast swathes of its mysteries unexplained and trusting us to pick up enough pieces to build our own interpretation.

 No comments: